Conformal blocks attached to twisted groups

 \subsection{Properties of $\Gamma$-coverings}

 In this section we recall the definitions and properties of coverings of curves.
-Although the main reference is \cite{bertin2007champs}, we make the stronger assumption that the ramification locus of the covering map $q$ consists only of smooth points.
+The main refernce is \cite{bertin2007champs}, but we make the stronger assumption that all the points of $\Xt$ which are fixed by a non trivial element of $\Gamma$ are smooth.

-\subsubsection{Ramification and branch divisors.}
+\subsubsection{Ramification and branch divisors}